mwcremer/dnd-bx/class.md

 - **_Find or Remove Traps:_** A thief may only try one time to find or remove a trap in an area.
 Note that these are separate skills, for a thief must find a trap before he or she can remove it!

 - **_Hear Noise:_** Thieves can attempt to listen for noises in a cave or hallway, at a door, or in other locations, but the thief must be quiet and in a quiet environment.
-Unlike the other thief abilities, this ability is rolled using 1d6.
+Unlike the other thief abilities, this ability is rolled [by the referee] using 1d6.

 - **_Hide in Shadows:_** A thief will always think he or she is successful in this skill and will not know otherwise until others react to his or her presence.
 A thief must remain motionless when hiding.